hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 * **cid-azure-stack.yaml** CloudFormation template.
 * **cid-azure-dashboard.yaml** Sample QuickSight dashboard

 2. Place the files in a new Amazon S3 bucket.
 CloudFormation will access these files during deployment.
-Don't use the name in the screenshot below, someone's probably already grabbed it!
-S3 bucket names need to be globally unique.
+Don't use the name in the screenshot below, someone's probably already grabbed it and S3 bucket names need to be globally unique.
 ![Images/cidazure-setup-cfn-s3source](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-s3source.png?width=1000px)

 3. Click into **cid-azure-stack-yaml** and grab the Object URL.
 You'll need this a moment.